noeltoivio/noeltoivio.github.io/index.md

 ___

 *"When I was a kid I believed being a game developer meant scratching game discs by hand all day.
-And I still wanted to become one.
+And this still didn't stop me wanting to become one.
-My idea of making games has changed a lot since then, but my passion stays the same."*
+My understanding of making games has changed a lot since then, but my passion stays the same."*

+On my free time I enjoy wakeboard, table tennis, studying psychology, learning new instruments and of course playing lots and lots of games.
+Let's get in touch!

 ### Feel free to reach out!